bailey27/cppcryptfs/INSTALL.md

 cppcyrptfs Build and Installation
 --------------

-You will need the following software:
+You will need the following software to build cppcryptfs:

-git, Microsoft Visual Studio, and Perl to build cppcryptfs.
+git, Microsoft Visual Studio, and Perl

 The free Microsoft Visual Studio 2015 Community Edition is recommended